michaelpell/SolitaireConcentration/README.md

 # SolitaireConcentration
 # A 52 card Solitaire Concentration game.
-# A work in progress
+# And a work in progress